dreamgrove/dreamgrove/content/balance/SL-FAQ/Main.md

 The {{< spell 274281 "Moons" >}} buffs and {{< spell 343647 "Solstice" >}} nerfs will mean that each talent in the row will be used in a different scenario:
 {{< spell 343647 "Solstice" >}} = Spread AoE; Fury of Elune = Stacked AoE; {{< spell 274281 "Moons" >}} = Single Target

-**{{< spell 202354 "Stellar Drift" >}} reworked to no longer increase duration but damage by 50% instead of 15% and adds a 15 second CD to Starfall:**
+**{{< spell 202354 "Stellar Drift" >}} reworked to no longer increase duration but damage by 50% instead of 15% and adds a 12 second CD to Starfall:**

-This change will not make it to live as it is a dps loss in 99% of situations to take this talent now.
-You would always take Twin Moons for AoE.
+For sustained AoE this is no longer a loss but not a gain either.
+Since there appear to be a number of burst AoE fights in the raid this talent will see use in its current state but for sustained AoE (like higher M+) it will be unlikely taken unless the movement component is of very high value.

 **{{< spell 339942 "BoAT" >}} crit chance per stack reduced to 3% but now starts at 8 stacks (24%) reduced over 8 seconds instead of 5:**